 Router(config-utd)#engine standard

-Next syslog messages should be seen indicating UTD was enabled properly.
+Next syslog messages should be seen indicating the UTD snort engine was properly enabled:

 *Jun 27 23:41:03.062: %LINEPROTO-5-UPDOWN: Line protocol on Interface Tunnel0, changed state to up